Healthcare in the United States: Licensing of providers

 The American Medical Association (AMA) has lobbied the government to highly limit physician education since 1910, currently at 100,000 doctors per year, which has led to a shortage of doctors.

 An even bigger problem may be that the doctors are paid for procedures instead of results.

 The AMA has also aggressively lobbied for many restrictions that require doctors to carry out operations that might be carried out by cheaper workforce.
 For example, in 1995, 36 states banned or restricted midwifery even though it delivers equally safe care to that by doctors.
 The regulation lobbied by the AMA has decreased the amount and quality of healthcare, according to the consensus of economists: the restrictions do not add to quality, they decrease the supply of care.
 Moreover, psychologists, nurses and pharmacists are not allowed to prescribe medicines.
 Previously nurses were not even allowed to vaccinate the patients without direct supervision by doctors.

 Thirty-six states require that healthcare workers undergo criminal background checks.

+Laws in more than 30 states ban or restrict the corporate practice of medicine.
+California is among the more restrictive states: its Medical Practice Act provides that corporations and other artificial legal entities have no professional rights, privileges or powers, and a person or company without a license may neither own a medical practice nor employ physicians.
+In such states, private equity firms commonly invest in physician practices by acquiring the practice's non-clinical business through a management services organization, which contracts with a practice that a physician owns; critics argue that these organizations often exercise de facto control over clinical operations, staffing, billing and physician compensation through a "friendly" or "captive" physician who is the practice's nominal owner.
+In 2025 California enacted a law barring private equity groups and hedge funds involved with a physician or dental practice from interfering with clinicians' professional judgment or controlling decisions such as coding and billing, contracting with third-party payers, and hiring or firing clinical staff based on clinical competency, and prohibiting non-compete and non-disparagement clauses in their management and asset-sale contracts with such practices.
+In June 2026, California Attorney General Rob Bonta announced a settlement imposing $4.4 million in penalties on the clinic operator Carbon Health and $100,000 on its co-founder, resolving allegations that the company, which is not licensed to provide medical care, had effectively owned and controlled all aspects of its clinics' medical practice, including through contracts giving it the power to replace their physician-owner.
+In September 2026, Senator Elizabeth Warren and other members of Congress introduced the Stop Corporate Takeovers of Physicians Act, which would create a federal ban on the corporate practice of medicine modeled on a 2025 Oregon law.
+All of the bill's sponsors are Democrats, and a Holland & Knight analysis said that its near-term enactment would require significant additional congressional action.